 THE GHOST PLANE FROM MINDANAO: AS FOUND BELOW

-If you notice in the above VERSION II: The China Ghost Ship, the two pilots who scrambled to meet the incoming bogie were listed by the author as being Bob Scott and Johnny Hampshire.
-When it comes to the Ghost P-40 Robert Scott just won't go away with Hampshire a close second.
+If you notice in the above VERSION I: The China Ghost Ship, the two pilots who scrambled to meet the incoming bogie were listed by the author as being Bob Scott and Johnny Hampshire.
+When it comes to the Ghost P-40 Robert Scott just won't go away with Hampshire and sometimes a pilot named Costello coming in a close second.
 The following quote about Scott was written by Olga Greenlaw, the author of Lady and the Tigers, probably one of the best all around tomes on the the Flying Tigers, scribed by a person who had been there from day one:

 "I was up at six-thirty and had breakfast with Colonel Bob Scott, who was to become leader of the 23rd Pursuit Group, which was later to succeed the A.V.G.
 Scott was a trim looking young man and whatJack Newkirk would have described as an 'eager beaver' ---- full for flying and fighting."